 - The result of the Empowering Women positive action programme / Women in Leadership programme run in 2019/20. progress has been seen already in the form of positive qualitative feedback from candidates about confidence in progression within NWAS.
 Measurable progress has been seen through candidates securing promotions since starting on the course.
 The launch of the Women’s network will provide peer support for staff, to empower them to progress.

 - The continuing embedding of the assessment centre process brought in to support selection of leadership positions.
 The centres are designed to reduce any potential bias in the selection process.
 The centres themselves remain under review to take account of feedback from candidates and invigilators involved in the process.

 - Recruitment review – An assessment using the Be Think Do competencies has been developed and brought into effect for all management and leadership roles.
 This approach is being reviewed, taking into account feedback from participants and the outcomes.

-- large piece of work is continuing across the Trust with flexible working a key part of discussions.
+- Large piece of work is continuing across the Trust which started as flexible/agile working and moved to hybrid working as key part of discussions.
 It is thought that having flexible working a key tenet of the work and discussions with staff will encourage progression within NWAS for all groups.
-This is part of a continued move towards an inclusive culture of supporting the needs of individuals within teams relating to career progression and the real or perceived barriers staff may have affecting their progression.
+This is part of a continued move towards an inclusive culture of supporting the needs of individuals within teams relating to career progression, and the real or perceived barriers staff may have affecting their progression.

 Plans for the future

 There remain regular operational meetings to review the action plan in support of gender equality.
-Oversight of the gender equality action plan is undertaken by the Director of Organisational Development.
-The three main themes will still form the overall outline of the activities taking place.
+Oversight of the gender equality action plan is undertaken by the Diversity and Inclusion Sub-Committee.
+The latest action plan is set out at the end of this report.

 Women’s hourly rate